MarlonKr/MReaPy_A-B_Listening/README.md

 - Reaper [SWS/S&M Extension](https://www.sws-extension.org/)

 ## Download
-Download all scripts from this repository and put them in the same folder.
+Download all python scripts from this repository and put them in the same folder.

 >sws_python.py and sws_pythoncommands.py are mandatory references that should always be in the same folder of my scripts.
 The sws_python.py script is the main reference for the Reaper API in order to work, sws_pythoncommands.py are handy functions I wrote for tedious tasks and are referenced in all my scripts (feel free to check them and use them for your own).